The Bending and Bouncing of Light

 Author: Joyce Brumberger

-- definition of the terms reflect and refract as they apply to light energy
+- Participants will learn the definition of the terms reflect and refract as they apply to light energy.

-- provide examples of reflected and refracted light
+- Participants will be able to provide examples of reflected and refracted light.

 - Clear Plastic Drinking Cups - 8 oz. or larger